brkn8102/Chained-Hash-Table/README.md

 ## Project Summary

-This program is a command-line-based hash table.
-The essential feature of this hash table is that it is dynamic; it allows for the user to set a maximum number of allowed collisions for any given chain in the table.
-If this threshold is exceeded the table is resized as necessary so that the the number of collisions in any chain is below or at the allowed value.
+This program is basically a hash table with added functionality.
+The essential feature of this hash table is that it has a dynamic capability which allows for the user to set a maximum number of allowed collisions for any given chain in the table.
+If this threshold is exceeded as data is inputted into the table, then the table is resized as necessary so that the the number of collisions in any chain is below or at the allowed value.
 The maximum number of allowed collisions can be changed at any time.
-Also, the program allows for the user to set the initial table size.
-The basic data structure used to store information in this program is a struct called an "Element."
-An Element contains two properties: a key (string) and a value (int).
-The hash function used
+Also, the program allows for the user to set the table size.
+The basic data structure used to store information in this hash table is a struct called an "Element," which contains two properties: a key (string) and a value (int).

 ## How to Run